ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 {PANEL:Certificate Collections}

-Pfx files may contain a single certificate or a collection of certificates.
+`.pfx` files may contain a single certificate or a collection of certificates.

 When uploading a `.pfx` file with multiple certificates, RavenDB will add all of the certificates to the list of registered certificates as one entry and will allow access to all these certificates explicitly by their thumbprint.

 {PANEL/}

+---

+{PANEL: }

+* RavenDB provides an intuitive certificates management GUI in the Studio.

+* All of the operations which are described below are also available in Command Line Interface (CLI).
+  - Be sure to configure the `SecurityClearance` for each client certficate because the default is [cluster admin](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin) which has full access.
+  - There are CLI-based means to [generate](../../../server/security/authentication/client-certificate-usage#example-i---using-the-ravendb-cli) and [configure client certificates in Windows](../../../server/security/authentication/client-certificate-usage#example-ii---using-powershell-and-wget-in-windows).
+  - [Linux](../../../server/security/authentication/client-certificate-usage#example-iii--using-curl-in-linux) developers can use this cURL command sample.

+{PANEL/}

+---

 {PANEL:Client Certificate Chain of Trust}